watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/watson-discovery/README.md

-# Watson Discovery v2 search
+# IBM Watson Discovery:tm: v2 search

 ## Background

 This is a starter kit for accessing the IBM Watson Discovery v2 search API via a custom extension to IBM Watson Assistant.
 The purpose of doing so is to allow a chatbot built in Watson Assistant to search for information in Watson Discovery and show what it finds in the chat.
-This starter kit uses the custom extensions feature in [the new IBM Watson:tm: Assistant experience](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-watson-assistant-faqs#faqs-new-experience) using actions.
+This starter kit uses the custom extensions feature in [the new IBM Watson≈ Assistant experience](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-watson-assistant-faqs#faqs-new-experience) using actions.
 Anyone with an older Watson Assistant instance based on the classic experience and dialogs will need to upgrade to the new Watson Assistant experience before they can use the features described here.

 The OpenAPI spec in this starter kit includes the following endpoint: